rackerlabs/support-how-to/content/rackspace-auto-scale/cloud-bursting-using-auto-scale-rackconnect-and-f5-load-balancers.md

 ### Important notes

-When setting metadata for Auto Scale-created servers, consider the following requirements:
+When setting metadata for Auto Scale created servers, consider the following requirements:

 -   Verify that an appropriate health check has been configured for